Tool Comparison

 Feature Comparison

 Consensus wins on stakeholder analytics, buying committee intelligence, and enterprise integration depth.
 The platform shows which members of a buying committee engaged, what they cared about, and how to tailor the next conversation.
-For enterprise deals with 5+ stakeholders, this is transformative intelligence.
+For enterprise deals with 5+ stakeholders, this is decisive intelligence.

 Navattic wins on speed, cost, and versatility.
 Building an interactive demo takes 30 to 60 minutes vs. the days of content planning and recording Consensus requires.
 Navattic demos can be embedded on websites, included in outbound emails, and used for PLG motions.
 The $500 to $2,000/mo price point is 80% cheaper than Consensus's enterprise pricing.